 For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith.

 — I John 5:4

-When we worship Him, Serve Him, have our thoughts resting upon Him, and we are hearing from Him, we are ready for battle to overcome our spiritual enemies, the world (day to day life), the flesh (internal struggles), and the devil (unseen spiritual warfare)
+When we worship God, Serve Him, have our thoughts resting upon Him, and we are hearing from Him, we are ready for battle to overcome our spiritual enemies, the world (day-to-day life), the flesh (internal struggles), and the devil (unseen spiritual warfare)